jesseryanharris/accelerometer-tidy-dataset/README.md

 * Avoid repetition where possible.
 * Try not to make the variable names too long.

-Unfortunately, I don't think it is possible to make the variable names *perfectly* descriptive unless you make them a mile long.
+Unfortunately, I don't think it is possible to make the variable names *perfectly* descriptive unless they are a mile long.
 Also, my ability to make them more descriptive is limited by my lack of understanding of accelerometer and gyroscope data.
 But anyway, here are some of the choices I made:

 * I eliminated the "t" from the beginning of all time domain values.
 In CodeBook.md I explain that unless otherwise indicated, all values belong to the time domain.
 * For frequency domain values, I replaced the "f" with "FFT", and explained in CodeBook.md that this indicates the values were the results of a Fast Fourier Transform operation.
-* I eliminated the duplication of the word "Body" that existed in some variable names in the UCI HAR dataset.
+* I eliminated the duplication of the word "Body" that existed in some variable names in the UCI HAR dataset, as I believe that is a minor mistake in the original dataset.
 * Based on the description of the UCI HAR dataset in features_info.txt and http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones, I renamed "BodyGyro" to "AngularVelocity" and "BodyAccJerk" to "LinearJerk", as I felt these were more a little more understandable than the original names.
 I also trimmed the "AngularVelocityJerk" variable (resulted from the gsub operation on "BodyGyroJerk") to just "AngularJerk".
 * I expanded "Acc" to "Accel" to make it slightly more obvious what this abbreviation stood for.
-* I also added the word "Axis" to make it more immediately clear what the XYZ values were about.
+* I also added the word "Axis" to make it more immediately clear what the X-Y-Z values were about.

 > names(extract) <- gsub("^f", "FFT", names(extract))
 > names(extract) <- gsub("^t", "", names(extract))